tuckerfritz/react-xml-components/README.md

 # Try It Out

-This library isn't currently published to npm (working on it) but you can run the following commands to view it in action:
+This library isn't published on npm but you can run the following commands to view it in action:

 ```
 git clone https://github.com/tuckerfritz/react-xml-components.git